Breaking Down Washington Redskins' Best, Worst Contracts

 An offseason spent signing exciting playmakers on both sides of the ball to low-risk contracts means the Washington Redskins have some high-value deals on their books, particularly from their work in free agency.

-Among the Burgundy and Gold's more sensible deals are the safety first, prove-it contracts handed to a fledgling 1,000-yard wide receiver and a first-time Pro Bowler at inside linebacker.
+Among the Burgundy and Gold's more sensible deals are the safety-first, prove-it contracts handed to a fledgling 1,000-yard wide receiver and a first-time Pro Bowler at inside linebacker.

-However, it's not all roses for this team with every contract, particularly with the deal handed to the stating quarterback.
+However, it's not all roses for this team with every contract, particularly with the deal handed to the starting quarterback.
 There are also more than a few veterans on the roster set to drain the salary cap unjustly in 2018 and beyond.

-This group of cash absorbers features a veteran safety far from a lock to be healthy for the start of the season.
-Then there is a special-teamer who hardly had the chance to merit his money during the 2016 NFL season.
+This group of cash-absorbers features a veteran safety far from a lock to be healthy for the start of the season.
+Then there is a special teamer who hardly had the chance to merit his money during the 2016 NFL season.

 Read on to find out which are the best and the worst contracts for the Redskins.

-A contract and salary cap information per Spotrac.com.
+All contract and salary cap information, per Spotrac.

 Best: Terrelle Pryor, WR

 The Redskins' decision to sign Terrelle Pryor on a one-year deal was all about value and sense.
-The terms of the contract sum up both qualities perfectly, per ESPN's John Keim: "One year, $8 million.
+The terms of the contract sum up both qualities perfectly, per ESPN.com's John Keim: "One year, $8 million.
 His base salary is $3 million with a $3 million signing bonus, plus another $2 million in incentives."

 As Keim also pointed out, the short length of Pryor's contract mitigates any risk from signing him.
-It's a good thing, since there are risks to bringing the 27-year-old on board.
+It's a good thing since there are risks to bringing the 27-year-old on board.

 The most notable of those is the fact Pryor only has one season of experience as a pro wide receiver.
 He learned the position on the fly for the Cleveland Browns a year ago.

 The Browns were the worst team in football in 2016, but Pryor still topped 1,000 yards, despite having a litany of unproven and suspect quarterbacks throwing to him.
-To some those facts may make him less of a risk now he has joined a team with Pro Bowler Kirk Cousins operating at quarterback.
+To some, those facts may make him less of a risk now he has joined a team with Pro Bowler Kirk Cousins operating at quarterback.

 However, expectations will naturally be higher for Pryor at Redskins Park.
 They will be higher primarily because he is being asked to help replace two 1,000-yard receivers, Pierre Garcon and DeSean Jackson, both of whom bolted during free agency.